-Normal power usage, fleet exhaust, and process power account for the majority of GHG emitted, and efforts for reductions in these areas are being made.
-There is an attempt by a local company to obtain a grant that would allow them to use an old, closed and capped on-site landfill for a one-megawatt solar farm, which would tie in to the Tennessee Valley Authority electrical grid and supply renewable power to the local area.
+Normal power usage, fleet exhaust, and process power account for the majority of greenhouse gas emitted, and efforts for reductions in these areas are being made.
 To date, the Paducah Site has made no local partnerships with federal agencies or local jurisdictions for collaboration for exploration of local climate change measures.